geoffreyvanwyk/phel-lang.org/content/documentation/data-structures.md

 (get {:a 1 :b 2} :c) # Evaluates to nil
 ```

-To add or update a key-value pair in the map use the `put` function
+To add or update a key-value pair in the map, use the `put` function.

 ```phel
 (put {} :a "hello") # Evaluates to {:a "hello"}
 (put {:a "foo"} :a "bar") # Evaluates to {:a "bar"}
 ```

-A value in a map can be removed with the `unset` function
+A value in a map can be removed with the `unset` function.

 ```phel
 (unset {:a "foo"} :a) # Evaluates to {}